-The eligibility process is comprised of two inter-linked steps, each with its own review and feedback system to ensure transparency.
-You will find below an overview, with details of the steps and how to apply:
+The eligibility process is comprised of three inter-linked steps, each with its own review and feedback system to ensure transparency.
+Organisations interested in participating to the Yemen Humanitarian Fund (YHF) eligibility process should meet the following minimum criteria:

 Step 1 - Statement of Interest by Prospective NGOs

-When and only when all above mentioned minimum criteria have been met, prospective NGOs working in Yemen who are interested in receiving funding from the YHF must first make a ‘statement of interest’ by contacting the Humanitarian Financing Unit (HFU) via email at email@example.com and submitting the following information:
+When and only when all above mentioned minimum criteria have been met, prospective NGOs working in Yemen interested in receiving funding from the Yemen Humanitarian Fund (YHF) must first make a ‘statement of interest’ by contacting the Humanitarian Financing Unit (HFU) via email at email@example.com and submitting the following information:

-- YHF Registration Form – duly completed, including contact details and brief information on the organisation’s sectors of operations, geographical areas of work and funding levels.
+HPF Registration Form – duly completed in English, including contact details and brief information on the organisation’s sectors of operations, geographical areas of work and funding levels.

-- Copy of the Registration Certificate of the NGO (in Yemen and/or in home country for international NGOs)
+Copy of the Registration Certificate of the NGO (in Yemen and/or home country for international NGOs).

-- Copy of the Mission Charter and/or Constitution of the organisation including MOSAL/MOPIC stamps, (copy to be translated in English).
+Copy of the Mission Charter and/or Constitution of the organisation including MOSAL/MOPIC stamps, (copy to be translated in English).

-- Copy of the Passport or Identity Card of Organisation’s Executive Director (person ultimately legally responsible within organisation – i.e. Secretary General or President, not the Country Director)
+Copy of the Passport or Identity Card of organization’s Executive Director (person ultimately legally responsible within organization – i.e. Secretary General or President, not the Country Director).

-The HFU will review the information to ensure that only organisations that have a mandate that is aligned to the one of the UN and who work in sectors and geographical locations that are likely to be supported through YHF funding; are invited to participate in the Capacity Assessment process, as it is time-consuming for both the partner and the HFU.
+The HFU will review the information to ensure that only organisations that have a mandate that is aligned to the one of the UN and who work in sectors and geographical locations that are likely to be supported through YHF funding are invited to participate to the Eligibility Process.
 Candidates that do not meet the minimum requirements will be notified via email stating the reasons for the rejection of their application.

 Once a partner has completed all information in the GMS, uploaded the required documents outlined in the Checklist, and submitted the request online, the HFU will complete a capacity assessment.
 The assessment methodology includes a desk review of the documentation uploaded by the partner to review the institutional, technical, management and financial capacities of partners.
 Using a scoring and weighting system an overall ‘score’ will be given to organisations.
 Eligible partners will be categorised as low, medium or high risk, which in turn determines the operational modalities and control mechanisms that will be applied, including for disbursement, reporting, monitoring and maximum budget amount as outlined in the YHF Operational Manual.
-Partners who fail to qualify and are considered ineligible for YHF funding will be given another opportunity to submit an application for a Capacity Assessment to the HFU after 12 months.
+Partners who fail to qualify and are considered ineligible for YHF funding will be given another opportunity to submit an application for a follow-up Capacity Assessment to the HFU after 12 months.
 The risk level assigned to any eligible organisation will evolve during project implementation cycle via the GMS Performance Index (see below).